gerstrong/Commander-Genius/readme.txt

 the Windows version of CKP and giving me access to new information.
 Without you it wouldn't be so great now!

 And also special thanks to Chad Ian Anderson (Pizza2004), Scott (Pickle) and Albert Zeyer for his changes.
-They helped us a lot on the code.
+They helped out a lot on the code.

 I'm sure, there were more people who helped me and I forgot to mention, but many thanks to them also.